Harold E. Palmer: Publications

 Kennard, J. S. and H. E. Palmer (1926).
 Thinking in English.
 (7th Edition).
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 The Five Speech-learning Habits.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 Graded Exercises in English Composition.
 Book II (Part I).
 Corresponding to the Book II (Part I) of the Standard English Readers.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 Graded Exercises in English Composition.
 Book II (Part II).
 Corresponding to Book II (Part II) of the Standard English Readers.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 The Reformed English Teaching.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 Some Specimens of English Phonetic Transcription (with Intonation and Key).
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1927).
 Specimen of One Complete Unit in the Reader System.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1928).
 A First Course of English Phonetics, including an Explanation of the Scope of the Science of Phonetics, the Theory of Sounds, a Catalogue of English Sounds and a Number of Articulation, Pronunciation and Transcription Exercises.
 (2nd Edition).
 Cambridge, Heffer and Sons.

 Palmer, H. E. (1928).
 The Language Study Library.
 Concerning Pronunciation.
 Tokyo, Institute for Research in English Teaching.

+Palmer, H.E.
+(1928).
+Classroom Procedures and Devices (In Connection With English Teaching).
+The Language Study Library, Volume Two.
+Tokyo, The Institute for Research in English Teaching.

 Palmer, H. E. (1929).
 The First Six Weeks of English.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1931).
 The Technique of Question-answering.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1932).
 On Learning to Read Foreign Languages: A Memorandum.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1933).
 Second Interim Report on English Collocations, Submitted to the Tenth Annual Conference of English Teachers under the Auspices of the Institute for Research in English Teaching.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1934).
 The Grading and Simplifying of Literary Material.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1934).
 The Institute for Research in English Teaching: its History and Work.
 Tokyo, Institute for Research in English Teaching.

 Palmer, H. E. (1936).
 Conversational English.
 Tokyo, Kaitakusha.

 Faucett, L.W., H.E.
 Palmer, et al. (1936).
 Interim Report on Vocabulary Selection for the Teaching of English as a Foreign Language.
 London, King.
 [Introduction and extract in Selected Writings.]

 Palmer, H. E. (1938).
 A Grammar of English Words: One Thousand English Words and their Pronunciation, together with Information concerning the Several Meanings of Each Word, its Inflections and Derivatives, and the Collocations and Phrases into which it Enters.
 London, Longmans, Green.

 Palmer, H. E. (1938).
 The New Method Grammar.
 London, Longmans, Green.

 Palmer, H. E. ([c.1938]).
 How to Use the New Method Grammar.
 A Teacher's Handbook.
 London, Longmans, Green.